Leelah Alcorn: Alcorn's parents

-Carla Alcorn responded to such criticism in an interview with CNN, stating "we loved him unconditionally.
+Carla Alcorn responded to such criticism in an interview with CNN, stating: "But we told him that we loved him unconditionally.
 We loved him no matter what.
 I loved my son.
 People need to know that I loved him.
 He was a good kid, a good boy."
 Although acknowledging that Leelah had requested transition surgery, Carla stated that she had never heard her child use the name "Leelah", before reiterating her refusal to accept her child's gender identity, adding "We don't support that, religiously."
 She expressed concern that users of social media thought her to be a "horrible person", but defended her actions in dealing with her child, stating for example that she had banned internet access to prevent access to "inappropriate" things.
-In an email to Cincinnati-based channel WCPO-TV, Leelah's father Doug Alcorn wrote, "We love our son, [Leelah], very much and are devastated by his death.
+In an email to Cincinnati-based channel WCPO-TV, Leelah's father Doug Alcorn wrote, "We love our son, Joshua, very much and are devastated by his death.
 We have no desire to enter into a political storm or debate with people who did not know him.
 We wish to grieve in private.
 We harbor no ill will towards anyone. ...
 I simply do not wish our words to be used against us."

 Writing for Salon, Mary Elizabeth Williams commented that "it would be cruel and inaccurate to suggest that Carla Alcorn did not love her child," but added that Carla's statement that she "loved him unconditionally" revealed "a tragic lack of understanding of the word 'unconditionally', even in death".
 People magazine quoted Johanna Olson, Medical Director for the Center of Trans Youth Health and Development at Children's Hospital Los Angeles, as stating that "Did Leelah's parents love her?
 Yes, I'm sure they did.
 Did they support her?
 No, they didn't.
 And that's a tragedy."
 Mara Keisling, the Executive Director of the National Center for Transgender Equality, was quoted as stating that the blaming of Alcorn's parents was unhelpful, adding, "Despite the great cultural and policy advances transgender people have made, there is still a lot of disrespect, discrimination and violence aimed at us.
 And being a child or a teenager of any kind today is very difficult."